 Do you have straight hair and want to know “how should I cut my hair?”
 Naturally straight strands tend to be more prone to falling flat.
 To prevent limp locks from weighing you down, we suggest trying out shorter styles, like a sleek asymmetric bob to take some of the weight off.
 If you want to hold on to some length though, layers are key to adding fullness and texture.

 If your hair has a natural wave to it (Type 2 ladies, holla!), you’re free to try out a variety of lengths.
 Whether flowing mermaid locks are your vibe or you’re into the trendy long bob, just remember: Adding bangs to your look will be the help emphasize your overall texture.

 The trick when cutting curly hair is not to stick to one length all over.
 This will result in a fluffed-out triangle shape and honestly, nobody wants that.
 But fret not, because long layers are the ideal technique to work in tandem with your natural curls.
 It’s also important to know what your specific curl type is to know how to work around it best.
-A curl serum, like Dove Absolute Curls Supreme Crème Serum, helps give definition and separation to your ringlets after washing, to do away with the dreaded pouf.
+A curl serum, like Dove Absolute Curls Supreme Crème Serum, helps give definition and separation to your ringlets after washing.

 Also, ask your stylist to cut diagonally rather than horizontally.
 This method will give a more face-framing finish and fend off the dreaded triangle shape.